This product is freeze dried. All water molecules have been removed.

 Gap junctions are usually found in clusters and enable intercellular communication by allowing the passage of small molecules between cells1.
 They play important roles in different biological processes.
 These include differentiation, cell cycle synchronization, cellular development, neuronal activity and the immune response2-4.

-Proteins involved in gap junction formation are composed of four transmembrane domains, 2 extracellular loops and one intracellular loop and intracellular N- and C-termini5,6.
+Proteins involved in gap junction formation are composed of four transmembrane domains, two extracellular loops and one intracellular loop and intracellular N- and C-termini5,6.
 Several consensus cysteine residues are in the extracellular loop and are essential and necessary for intercellular docking of gap junction hemichannels in the opposing cell membrane5-7.

 Pannexins (Pannexin 1, Pannexin 2 and Pannexin 3) belong to the superfamily of gap junction proteins.
 Pannexin 1 (PANX1) is ubiquitously expressed, Pannexin 2 (PANX2) is specifically expressed in the human brain and widespread in rodents and Pannexin 3 (PANX3) is also detected in the brain8.